By completing the square, solve the following equa... | Channels for Pearson+

 Previous

-1. Equations and Inequalities / Choosing a Method to Solve Quadratics / Problem 5
+1. Equations and Inequalities / Intro to Quadratic Equations / Problem 4

 By completing the square, solve the following equation.